 Among Top Producers of Fulbright Award Winners

-Regarded as one of the top universities in Texas, St. Edward’s University was recognized in 2012 as a top producer of Fulbright Students by the Fulbright Program, the U.S. Department of State’s international educational exchange program.
-St. Edward’s shares first-place honors with two other universities for most awards by a master’s-granting institution.
-Over the last eight years, St. Edward’s University students have been chosen for 19 Fulbright awards, including six in 2012 alone.
-Our recipients of this highly selective scholarship have gone on to teach and conduct research in nine countries, including Thailand, Germany, Costa Rica, Turkey and Mongolia.
+St. Edward’s University students have been chosen for 22 Fulbright awards over the last nine years, including three in 2013.
+Regarded as one of the top universities in Texas, St. Edward’s University has been recognized twice — in 2012 and 2013 — as a top producer of Fulbright Students by the Fulbright Program, the U.S. Department of State’s international educational exchange program.
+In 2012, St. Edward’s shared first-place honors with two other universities for most awards by a master’s-granting institution.
+Our recipients of this highly selective scholarship have gone on to teach and conduct research in 12 countries, including Thailand, Germany, Costa Rica, Turkey, Kosovo and Mongolia.

 Listed Among "America's Best Colleges" by Forbes and CCAP

-St. Edward’s University in Austin, Texas, is recognized as one of "America’s Best Colleges" by Forbes and the Center for College Affordability and Productivity (CCAP).
+St. Edward’s University in Austin, Texas — one of the foremost universities in Texas — is recognized as one of "America’s Best Colleges" by Forbes and the Center for College Affordability and Productivity (CCAP).
 In their 2012 joint report, Forbes and the CCAP ranked 650 undergraduate institutions based on the quality of the education they provide and the experience and achievements of their students.

 Featured by Princeton Review Among “Best Colleges”